GPbl3YH/football_stats_scraper/README.md

 The project is built with **Python** and uses **Selenium** (specifically `undetected-chromedriver`) to navigate the website just like a real user.

 ### Key Features:
+* **Dynamic Database Schema:** The database structure is not hardcoded.
+The script automatically generates table columns based on the parameters passed in the code.
+If you decide to scrape a new metric (e.g., "Corner Kicks"), the database updates itself automatically without manual SQL commands.
 * **Bypasses Blocking:** Uses `undetected_chromedriver` to handle websites that block standard bots.
 * **Resilient:** If the internet drops or a CAPTCHA appears, the script pauses and waits for the user instead of crashing.
 It also retries failed connections automatically.
 * **Smart Saving:**